-There have been no material changes to the capital management policy, the business planning process or the approach to capital management during the reporting year.
+The capital management policy went through its annual review cycle in the fourth quarter of 2022 to reflect the further development of our capital management framework.
+There have been no material changes to the business planning process or the overall approach to capital management during the reporting year.